A Fibonacci analogue of the two's complement numeration system: Introduction

 \subsection{Main result}

-The goal of this contribution is to prove that the Fibonacci's complement numeration system $\Fcal c$ behaves like the two's complement in term of addition of integers.
-More precisely, addition of integers in the numeration system $\Fcal c$ can be done as the usual addition of nonnegative integers in the Fibonacci numeration system $\Fcal$.
+The goal of this contribution is to prove that the Fibonacci complement numeration system $\Fcal c$ behaves like the two's complement in terms of addition of integers.
+More precisely, addition of integers in the numeration system $\Fcal c$ can be performed as the usual addition of nonnegative integers in the Fibonacci numeration system $\Fcal$.